jrudd1/gans-demo/README.md

 gans-demo
 ==============================

-gans for creating synthetic data
+A demo for using GANs for creating synthetic data from Kaggle credit fraud dataset

 Project Organization
 ------------